Alizeinalzadeh/san-assignment/README.md

 - **Data Management** - CRUD operations for posts and comments
 - **Responsive Design** - Mobile-friendly UI with Tailwind CSS

+## Future Improvements

+Since it's a simple assignment, I've implemented some basic features.
+Here are some future improvements I would make in a real project:

+- Add unit and integration tests
+- Typescript path aliases for better code organization
+- Implement real authentication and keep user logged in
+- Add error boundaries for better error handling
+- Implement more realistic i18n support
+- Implement caching strategies for API calls
+- Add responsive design for mobile devices
+- Dockerize the production environment
+- Add UI kit components like buttons, inputs, etc.

 ## Folder Structure

 ```